DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Package-Settings.md

 ## Project Parameters

-**NB: don't put the contents of sets in the Value part of the parameter - SSIS doen't like it**
+**NB: don't put the contents of sets in the Value part of the parameter - SSIS doesn't like it**